ysmood/jschema/README.md

 # Overview

-A lib to convert existing golang struct into json schema list.
+A lib to convert existing golang structs into json schema list.

 Features:

-- No need to modify the existing struct
+- No need to modify the existing structs
 - Support `anyOf` for interface typing
 - Support custom type hijack
 - Support easy modification of the generated schema